MicrosoftDocs/azure-docs/articles/operator-service-manager/install-network-function-operator.md

 ### Recommended NFO config for AKS

 The default NFO config configures HA on NAKS but none of the disk drives on AKS support ReadWriteX access mode.
-In this case, whhere HA needs to be disabled, use the following config options;
+Where HA needs to be disabled, use the following config options;

 ` --config global.networkfunctionextension.clusterRegistry.highAvailability.enabled=false`
 ` --config global.networkfunctionextension.webhook.highAvailability.enabled=false` (optional)